coderatio/curler/README.md

 ]);
 ```

+## Contributors
+To be a contributor, kindly fork the repo, add or fix bugs and send a pull request.

 ## Contribution
 To contribute to this project, kindly fork it and send a pull request or find me on <a href="https://twitter.com/josiahoyahaya">Twitter</a>.